 The second one is “details”, people who start their search phrases with “How, Why” are looking for more details and rich content.
 In this case, you have to create even more details as you can, but without making people confused.
 That can be done by spacing your paragraphs with a small white space and create your content in a clear way that people can understand easily.

 Newbies need to know how to write a good first blog post.
 It’s the most important step in their blogging business.
 Your post title is the first and most important level, to understand the importance of titles.
 Think about real books, what people look for is the book title and not the book itself.

 Even, if that book is the most detailed in the world, no one will buy it if the title tells them about a different meaning than their search.
-In the web search, things work exactly as that, you should tell your posts content in a few words, your post title is the blog voice.
+In the web search, things work exactly like that, you should tell the content of your post in a few words, your post title is the blog voice.

 Don’t follow the spam ways to write a very long title, no more than 70 characters will be fine.
-The limit is only an advice and not a rule, no problem if your title needs more.
-Sometimes, I found myself in the need to add extra words for a better meaning.
+The limit is only a piece of advice and not a rule, no problem if your title needs more.
+Sometimes, I found myself in the need to add extra words for better meaning.

 If you look at the Google search page, you will find that the maximum limit for titles is 70 characters including spaces.
 This is how Google shows your posts, and you need to tell your post title in that space.
 If you tell the half and the other half will be skipped.
 The Title itself will be “broken” and can’t give you more clicks.
 So keep it simple and stay in that limit.

 To make a title, even more, optimized and attract more clicks from people, you can turn it into a call to action, a question can help, but you should never focus on that title and forget the relation between it and the post content.

 Use your main keyword in your title without stuffing.
 If you’re talking about an iPhone, for example, the “iPhone” in your title will really help Google to understand and rank your page, people also find it helpful.

 Avoid special characters in your blog title